jahangirkhondkar/biometric-face-swap-benchmark/models/DiffFace/README.md

-# CanonSwap – Verified Execution
+# DiffFace – Verified Execution

 This document records how CanonSwap was executed successfully on our system **without any modification**.